ezsystems/EzSystemsRecommendationBundle/README.md

 ### Indexing

 **Public** content is automatically indexed.
 When necessary, eZ Publish will notify YOOCHOOSE of changes to content.
-Initial import is to be managed with your YOOCHOOSE sales representative.
-Note that your server's REST API will need to be open to the YOOCHOOSE servers for indexing to be possible.
+Initial content import is to be managed with your YOOCHOOSE sales representative.
+Note that your server's REST API have to be open to the YOOCHOOSE servers to allow content indexing.

-### Tracking
+### Tracking of user's activity

-Events from the site needs to be sent to YOOCHOOSE so that recommendations can be adapted to visitors.
+Events from the site need to be sent to YOOCHOOSE so that recommendations can be adapted to visitors.
 Tracking can be setup in multiple ways, depending on anyone's constraints.

-`EzRecommendationBundle` delivers Twig extension which helps integrate tracking functionality into your site.
-All you need to do is place small snippet code somewhere in the HEAD section of your header template (if your bundle is built on top of the DemoBundle this is `page_head.html.twig`):
+`EzSystemsRecommendationBundle` provides Twig extension which helps to integrate tracking functionality into your site.
+All you need to do is to place a small snippet code somewhere in the `HEAD` section of your header template (if your bundle is built on top of the DemoBundle this is `page_head.html.twig`):

 ```twig
 {% if content is defined %}